Standard Model Predictions for Rare K and B Decays without New Physics Infection: New Physics Infected Standard Model Predictions

 It could be that for some flavour physicists, who only worked in BSM scenarios and never calculated NLO and NNLO QCD corrections to any decay, this is not a problem.
-However, for the present author and many of his collaborators as well as other flavour theorists, who spent years calculating higher order QCD corrections to many rare decays, with the goal to find precise true SM predictions for various observables, it is a problem and should be a problem.
-It simply does not make sense to calculate for years NLO and NNLO QCD corrections to various observables with small hadronic uncertainties and in the final step to destroy the precision by a global fit which could be infected not only by NP but also by various hadronic uncertainties in other observables included in the fit.
-It also does not make sense to force the SM to describe all existing data, by adjusting CKM parameters, in cases for which from the start we know that it will fail.
+However, for the present author and many of his collaborators as well as other flavour theorists, who spent years calculating higher order QCD corrections to many rare decays, with the goal to find precise {{genuine}} SM predictions for various observables, it is a problem and should be a problem.
 But to me the important question is also whether in a global fit the values in (\ref{HYBRID}) should be taken into account or not.
 Such questions are avoided in the strategy of \cite{Buras:2003td} and \cite{Buras:2021nns,Buras:2022wpw} because $\vcb$ is eliminated from the start.

+This should also be a problem for LQCD experts who for hadronic matrix elements relevant for $\Delta M_s$, $\Delta M_d$ and $\varepsilon_K$, weak decay constants and formfactors achieved for some of them the accuracy in the ballpark of $1\%$.

 In order to exhibit this problematic in explicit terms it is useful to quote the determination of the CKM elements $\vcb$ and $\vub$ from most important flavour changing loop transitions that have been measured, that is meson oscillations and rare $b$ hadron decays, including those that show anomalous behaviour \cite{Altmannshofer:2021uub} \be \vcb_{\text{loop}}=(41.75\pm 0.76)\times 10^{-3}, \qquad \vub_{\text{loop}}=(3.71\pm 0.16)\times 10^{-3}. \ee The authors of \cite{Altmannshofer:2021uub} stressed that these values should not be used to obtain SM predictions and we fully agree with them.
-But in order to assess the size of $B$-physics anomalies properly we would like to make SM predictions that are not infected by NP.
+But in order to assess the size of $B$-physics anomalies properly, we would like to make SM predictions that are not infected by NP.
 We will soon see that $\vcb$ in (\ref{alt}) is indeed infected by NP.